 Active in the fight for social justice, Joshua is committed to public safety reform.
 He has also served as a legislative aide for Delegate Charles E. Sydnor and assisted with the passing of police body camera legislation.
 Joshua believes that it is necessary to rebuild the trust between our neighborhoods and the police department.
 Outside of Baltimore, Joshua has worked with Black and Brown People Vote, aimed at increasing voter education and turnout in African American and Latino communities.

 Joshua spends his time committed to the people of Baltimore.
 He listens to the concerns of his neighbors and creates ways to better our neighborhoods.
 From turning vacant houses into homes, to providing jobs for all; from providing renewable energy, to public safety and education reform, Joshua has real solutions for problems concerning Baltimoreans and will continue to engage, assess, and address your concerns.

 Joshua resides in southwest Baltimore in the Hollins Market community.
-A man of family and faith, Joshua and his fiancée attend Carter Memorial Church.
+A man of family and faith, Joshua attends Carter Memorial Church.
 He lives by the motto of one of his heroes, Muhammad Ali, “Service to others is the rent we pay for our room here on earth.”
 His continued service is his way to invest in this city and to ensure the future of Baltimore is for all of us.